SimonSchrodi/understanding_cnn/README.md

 * ResNet [V1](https://arxiv.org/abs/1512.03385) and [V2](https://arxiv.org/abs/1603.05027)
 * [ResNeXt](https://arxiv.org/abs/1611.05431)

-For example, one can load a model and use the as follows:
+For example, one can load a model and use it as follows:

 ```python
 from models import model_loader